Skip to main content

 Currently funded studies and their research

-As of 2022, the National Lupus Patient Registry is funding research in California, Georgia, Michigan, Utah, and at the Mayo Clinic.
+The National Lupus Patient Registry has funded research in California, Georgia, Michigan, Utah, and at the Mayo Clinic.
 The goals of these studies are to:

 • Follow the treatment history, access to health care, and natural history (severity of disease, death rates, etc.) of those in the studies.